Apartheid: Legislation

 Under the Reservation of Separate Amenities Act of 1953, municipal grounds could be reserved for a particular race, creating, among other things, separate beaches, buses, hospitals, schools and universities.
 Signboards such as "whites only" applied to public areas, even including park benches.
 Black South Africans were provided with services greatly inferior to those of whites, and, to a lesser extent, to those of Indian and Coloured people.

 Further laws had the aim of suppressing resistance, especially armed resistance, to apartheid.
 The Suppression of Communism Act of 1950 banned the Communist Party of South Africa and any party subscribing to Communism.
 The act defined Communism and its aims so sweepingly that anyone who opposed government policy risked being labelled as a Communist.
 Since the law specifically stated that Communism aimed to disrupt racial harmony, it was frequently used to gag opposition to apartheid.
 Disorderly gatherings were banned, as were certain organisations that were deemed threatening to the government.
 It also empowered the Ministry of Justice to impose banning orders.

 After the Defiance Campaign, the government used the act for the mass arrests and banning of leaders of dissident groups such as the African National Congress (ANC), the South African Indian Congress (SAIC), and the South African Congress of Trade Unions (SACTU).
 After the release of the Freedom Charter, 156 leaders of these groups were charged in the 1956 Treason Trial.
 It established censorship of film, literature, and the media under the Customs and Excise Act 1955 and the Official Secrets Act 1956.
 The same year, the Native Administration Act 1956 allowed the government to banish blacks.

 The Bantu Authorities Act of 1951 created separate government structures for blacks and whites and was the first piece of legislation to support the government's plan of separate development in the bantustans.
 The Bantu Education Act, 1953 established a separate education system for blacks emphasizing African culture and vocational training under the Ministry of Native Affairs and defunded most mission schools.
-The Promotion of Black Self-Government Act of 1959 entrenched the NP policy of nominally independent "homelands" for blacks.
+The Promotion of Black Self-Government Act of 1959 entrenched the HNP policy of nominally independent "homelands" for blacks.
 So-called "self–governing Bantu units" were proposed, which would have devolved administrative powers, with the promise later of autonomy and self-government.
 It also abolished the seats of white representatives of black South Africans and removed from the rolls the few blacks still qualified to vote.
 The Bantu Investment Corporation Act of 1959 set up a mechanism to transfer capital to the homelands to create employment there.
 Legislation of 1967 allowed the government to stop industrial development in "white" cities and redirect such development to the "homelands".
 The Black Homeland Citizenship Act of 1970 marked a new phase in the Bantustan strategy.
 It changed the status of blacks to citizens of one of the ten autonomous territories.
 The aim was to ensure a demographic majority of white people within South Africa by having all ten Bantustans achieve full independence.